-Green juice is a delicious snack, but not all green juice is created equal (or tasty).
-With so many options for vegetables, fruits, and herbs to add your green juices, where do you even begin?
+Drinking green juice is a delicious snack, but not all green juice is created equal (or tasty).
+With so many options for vegetables, fruits, and herbs to add where do you even begin?
 What are the best ingredients to add to green juice?

 We’ll walk you through the anatomy of good green juice, what vegetables, fruits, and herbs make great additions to green juice (and the nutritional benefits of those ingredients), and what tools you need to make the best green juice.

-When it comes to deciding what to include in your green juice, the possibilities are endless!
+When it comes to deciding what to include in your healthy green juice recipe, the possibilities are endless!
 While not all fruits and vegetables are ideal for juicing, there are so many combinations that can give you a green juice that is nutritious, delicious (and looks pretty dang good, too!).

-The three essential components of green juice are vegetables, fruits, and herbs.
+The three essential components of a green juice recipeare vegetables, fruits, and herbs.
 You don’t have to include all three in your green juice, but you can mix and match from all three categories.

 The Best Vegetables for Green Juice